 To file this document, you must draft your own certificate, following the guidelines laid out in the Nebraska Revised Statute 21-117.
 Read these requirements carefully, and then draft a custom Certificate of Organization with the details of your business.
 Once you have completed it, the document can be uploaded online here.

 Because Nebraska makes this step a bit more complicated by requiring a custom-drafted Certificate of Organization, many entrepreneurs in the state choose to use professional help with this step.
-Again, Northwest Registered Agent and ZenBusiness are great options for this.
+Again, ZenBusiness and Northwest Registered Agent are great options for this.

 Once the document has been submitted, you will need to wait for Nebraska to process the application.
 This could take up to 2-3 weeks.
 You will be notified when it is completed – or if there are any issues to be addressed.

 Nebraska has a requirement that new LLCs must publish a Notice of Organization in a local newspaper for three consecutive weeks.
 This is essentially just a notice letting the community and business leaders know that your business has launched.

 It must be published in a general circulation newspaper in the county in which the business’ principal office is located.
 The publication must run for three consecutive weeks.
 Nebraska newspapers are familiar with the requirement and make it easy to publish the notice.

 Once your notice has run for three weeks, the newspaper will issue an Affidavit of Publication.
 You can then file this with the State of Nebraska online.

 There is no fee for the filing itself, but you will need to pay the newspaper’s fees to actually publish the notice.